 Everybody has a different opinion on what makes the best electric guitar for them.
 And rightly so.
-To some, choosing the best electric guitars in the world might mean simply finding the most expensive, most tricked-out models in the catalogue.
-But 'the best' means different things to different players and picking the right guitar is a very personal choice.
+To some, choosing the best electric guitars in the world might mean simply finding the most expensive, most tricked-out models available.
+But 'the best' means different things to different guitarists and picking the right guitar for them is a very personal choice.

-For this list, we’re presenting the best electric guitars around today, covering a wide spectrum of genres, playing abilities and, most importantly, budgets, to help you choose the right one for you.
+For this round-up, we’re presenting the best electric guitars around today, covering a wide spectrum of genres, playing abilities and, most importantly, budgets, to help you choose the right one for you.

 - Check out the best electric guitars under $2,000